 Time matters: The sooner you make moves, the better.
 Here are tips to follow once you receive an alert about a data breach.
-(And no, the first step isn’t to find your soulmate before they find you or, in the case of Fake and Real Monica, get drunk with the person who stole your identity.)
+(And no, the first step isn’t—as it was in case of Fake and Real Monica—get drunk with the person who stole your identity.)

 If you know that a company you have an account with has experienced a data breach, reach out to them first.
 Don’t wait for them to contact you—scammers will sometimes contact those affected after a breach to get even more info.
 Also, you want to be sure that the data breach is real in the first place.
 Talking to an actual person can be reassuring, and they’ll let you know exactly what kind of information has been compromised.

 If you live in the EU, you may not have to reach out.
 Because of GDPR, companies are obligated to alert their national supervisory authorities should a breach occur and, on top of that, reach out to individuals affected if they could be at risk.

 If your personal data is exposed, e.g. your Social Security number or passwords, you could be the victim of identity theft, meaning someone could commit fraud in your name.
 Read on for what to do if your identity is stolen.

 If your credit card is compromised or your bank account is hacked, your info can be used to open other lines of credit or withdraw money from your account.
 If you notice charges you didn’t make or other unusual activity, it’s likely that your credit or debit card information has been stolen.
 If this happens, you should:

 Most banks and credit card companies have a dedicated number to report potential fraud, but if you call customer service, someone can connect you to the fraud department.